Call4Cloud | MMP-C | Autopilot | Device Preparation

 4. Troubleshooting MDM Certificate Issues

-Before we continue the troubleshooting part, it’s always best practice to make sure there isn’t anything wrong in the DSREGCMD /status output.
+Before we troubleshoot, it’s always best practice to ensure there isn’t anything wrong in the DSREGCMD /status output.
 Luckily that file is also included in the zip file

 It does look fine, does it?
 Let’s go back to the 0x80072f99 we got!
 I will guide you through the troubleshooting steps I always take to find the root cause of an issue.